 Activity Network Diagram

-An Activity Network Diagram (AND) is also called an Arrow Diagram (because the pictorial display has arrows in it) or a PERT (Program Evaluation Review Technique) Diagram, and it is used for identifying time sequences of events which are pivotal to objectives.
-In Critical Path Analysis this helps the teams to comprehend specific event sequences driving time requirements for objective achievement.
-Activity Network Diagrams are also very useful when a project has multiple activities which need simultaneous management.
+An Activity Network Diagram (AND) is also called an Arrow Diagram (because the pictorial display has arrows in it) or a PERT (Program Evaluation Review Technique) Diagram, and it is used for identifying time sequences of events that are pivotal to objectives.
+In Critical Path Analysis, this helps the teams to comprehend the specific event sequences driving time requirements for objective achievement.
+Activity Network Diagrams are also very useful when a project has multiple activities that need simultaneous management.